 The Residency is a five-year program directly after medical school that includes rotations at three area hospitals.
 Residents will be exposed to both core general and vascular surgery throughout the first four years of the program, and spend their last year training exclusively in vascular surgery.
 Vascular medicine, clinical research in vascular disease, and vascular lab education are incorporated into the five years of training and contribute to a robust and varied experience.
 Learn more about our Vascular Surgery Residency.

 Fellowship in vascular surgery

 The Vascular Surgery Fellowship is a two-year program after completion of an ACGME (Accreditation Council for Graduate Medical Education) approved program in surgery.
 This time is exclusively devoted to vascular surgery, with emphasis on open and endovascular techniques and decision-making, as well as patient care and management.
 Learn more about our Vascular Surgery Fellowship.

-For questions or more information, please contact Kurt Koches, Program Manager, Surgical Graduate Medical Education.
+For questions or more information, please contact Cara Molinari, Program Manager, Surgical Graduate Medical Education.